MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 While gathering the outputs to the specific prompt, some of the outputs may lead to incorrect final result, while some outputs may instead actually lead to the correct final result.<br>We want to discourage the model from building token sequences leading to the false solutions in the future.
 Inversely, token sequences with correct results should be more encouraged.

+> [!NOTE]
 > The answer to our prompt being correct/incorrect helps us filter out those self-produced token sequences forming a solution that in the end mislead the LLM to a false answer.
 Therefore, **we can say that by virtue of producing the correct answer, the model self-determines what self-generated prompt responses it should be trained on further.**

 We retain, i.e. finetune our LLM with only those responses that lead to the correct answer(s).
 Now we could continue to finetune the model with this set of responses, or we could pick out a **'gold standard / top'** solution response from the set and use that to train the model further and to a most desirable token sequence generation behavior.

 <img src="./img/response_reinforcement.png" style="width: auto; height: 400px"/>

+> [!NOTE]
 >The model in effect is aided to discover token sequences that work for it, from its own (instead of a human annotator's) perspective.
 This is the essence of Reinforcement Learning for LLMs.

-><b>Q: I learnt that Reinforcement Learning is about agents and policies and self-play etc. Where is that here?
+><b>:question: I learnt that Reinforcement Learning is about agents and policies and self-play etc. Where is that here?
 Is that even the same thing?</b>
 >
-><b>A:</b> Yes, this is the same thing, but it might not be as obvious.
+>Yes, this is the same thing, but it might not be as obvious.
 We can say that the LLM is the agent, **generating actions (responses)** based on the provided **state (prompt)**.
 The **policy is the LLM's behavior** for response generation, i.e. how it assembles the token sequences.
 The LLM is expected to generate multiple responses to the same prompt.
 This, through **stochasticity, makes the LLM explore different actions (reasoning paths), somewhat akin to self-play**.
 Now, arguably stretching the definition a little, **the correctness of the LLM's answer serves as the reward**.
 The reward is not explicit, but it will emerge through favoring the ultimately correct sequence generations during finetuning.
 This is, you could argue, how the reward in the end affects the model's behavior.
-> The key thing that has people trip with Reinforcement Learning in Natural Language Processing is that **the environment (i.e. the prompt) is static** and **actions are texts**.
+>The key thing that has people trip with Reinforcement Learning in Natural Language Processing is that **the environment (i.e. the prompt) is static** and **actions are texts**.

-><b>Q: How does one exactly decide based on the arbitrarily shaped outputs from the LLM if a response is correct or not?</b>
+><b>:question: How does one exactly decide based on the arbitrarily shaped outputs from the LLM if a response is correct or not?</b>
 >
-><b>A:</b> Determining the correctness of an LLM's response is not trivial.
+>Determining the correctness of an LLM's response is not trivial.
 It requires a multi-faceted approach, combining what is commonly referred to as reference-based metrics, reference-free evaluations, and content-related criteria.
 Frameworks like [G-Eval](https://docs.confident-ai.com/docs/metrics-llm-evals) and tools like [BLEURT \[Sellam, et al. 2020\]](https://arxiv.org/abs/2004.04696) and [FactCC \[Kryściński, et al. 2019\]](https://arxiv.org/abs/1910.12840) provide systems for this evaluation task.
 Some human oversight can additionally help ensure nuanced and context-aware assessments.

-><b>Q: For how much should one go on to retain on the selected correct/gold responses?</b>
+><b>:question: For how much should one go on to retain on the selected correct/gold responses?</b>
 >
-><b>A:</b> There's no clear answer to this, unfortunately.
+>There's no clear answer to this, unfortunately.
 One has to treat this like a hyperparameter.
 However, exposure to retrainable examples should still regard a sense of diversity, you don't want to accidentally overspecialize/overfit the model on any one kind of task.
 Retraining amount is furthermore related to task complexity, computational resources available and the actual training objectives.

 Interestingly, RL training is relatively new and not at all standard for LLMs yet.
 The entire RL pipeline is kind of shrouded in mystery, as multiple AI providers use and refine it, but don't really talk in much detail about it.

-Until now.
+*Until now.*

 #### DeepSeek-R1